 Chewy Chocolate Cookies with Coffee Buttercream Recipe

 Chewy.
 Chocolatey.
 Coffee-y.
 Buttery—these chocolate cookies have it all, plus they're easy to make.
-If you're looking for a decadent Valentine's gift, a perfect complement to an afternoon cup of coffee, or a sweet after-dinner treat, you can whip these up in a snap.
+If you're looking for a decadent addition to a holiday cookie tin—or something to bring to the office cookie swap—you can whip these up in a snap.

 CHEWY CHOCOLATE COOKIES WITH COFFEE BUTTERCREAM

 Makes 13 chocolate cookies (baker’s dozen) and yields 1 cup buttercream

 1 teaspoon vanilla extra